grreeenn/pagificator/README.md

 # The Pagificator (beta)
-This is very simple, but yet powerful templating library written in PHP7, which allows to separate server-side and client-side development, but still offers some space to think outside the template.
+This is very simple but yet powerful templating library written in PHP (5.3+ required).
+It allows to separate server-side and client-side development but still offers some space to think outside the template.
 Lately such kind of work is done mostly by client-side templating; this library handles different approach - its main purpose is to serve the dynamical creation of static HTML pages in content management systems (I wrote it for my in-progress photo gallery CMS, which will generate static pages for albums and which allows to reuse the generated HTML and thus drop the server and client loads).

 **Benefits**